CharlieDigital/typescript-is-like-csharp/docs/pages/intro-and-motivation.md

 This was true of .NET Framework which had bindings to the Win32 dlls.
 Since .NET Core, Microsoft has been making .NET truly cross platform and any of the "numbered versions" like .NET 6, 7, 8, 9 can all run on Linux, macOS, and Windows.

-In fact, at one startup, we developed .NET on M1 MacBook Pros, build our containers in GitHub Actions, and ran them in AWS on Arm64 `t4g` instances.
+In fact, at one startup, we developed .NET on M1 MacBook Pros, built our containers in GitHub Actions, and deployed those in AWS on Arm64 `t4g` instances.

 .NET is a great cross-platform backend.